DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Nobody's orbituary reads "died for lack of car."
 In contrast, [hundreds are killed by cars every year in Dallas alone](https://www.dmagazine.com/frontburner/2021/11/dallas-has-the-second-worst-traffic-fatality-rate-in-the-country/).
 Cars kill, on average, four people in Dallas every week.

-If it weren't for cars, there would be more people actually living in Dallas to begin with.
-That's no exaggeration: [car-oriented suburbs absorbed the lion share of DFW growth](https://www.dmagazine.com/frontburner/2023/05/dfw-grew-faster-than-any-region-in-the-u-s-last-year-but-dallas-didnt-make-up-its-losses/) while the City of Dallas was the only city to have a net loss in population during the pandemic.
-One principal reason for our slow growth is [a quarter of our developable land is dedicated to car storage](https://www.dmagazine.com/frontburner/2023/03/a-quarter-of-downtown-dallas-is-parking-lots-could-that-change/) for suburban commuters rather than housing for people without cars to live in.

 - - -

 > Is it easy to live in Dallas without a car?